 - 80 kg of cocaine = 25 extra years

-Additionally, you can be sent to state prison for up to nine years if you sold cocaine in a public area, close to a school, or to a minor.
+Additionally, you can be sent to state prison for up to nine years if you sell cocaine in a public area, close to a school, or to a minor.
+Your specific sentence will depend on your unique circumstances.

 For a free legal consultation, call (310) 928-9347

 The distinction between a charge of simple possession of cocaine or cocaine base versus possession with intent to sell makes all the difference, especially with sentencing.
-Police officers will look at whether there is any evidence that you intended to deal drugs in order to determine possession for sale.
+Police officers will examine whether there is any evidence that you intended to deal drugs to determine possession for sale.
 This evidence can include:

 - The drugs were individually packaged